 No change in personnel.
-Compensation adjustment reflects a 4.0% or 4.5% cost of living increase (depending on position) plus a 2.5% step increase.
-The actuarial valuation of the City retirement plan increased the annual contribution rate from 14.16% for calendar year 2022 to 14.57% for calendar year 2023.
-City Council authorized an increase in the City's monthly health insurance contribution per employee from \$606 to \$675 and also an increase in the group term life insurance coverage amount from \$25,000 to \$50,000 per employee.

-Increase of \$4,800 includes 24% premium increase for property insurance, 5% premium increase for liability insurance

-Increase of \$3,000 in Vehicle & Equipment Fuels to reflect higher fuel prices.

-Decrease as City Council has provided consensus guidance to use a portion of the City's American Rescue Plan Act funding for Fire Department purposes.
-Please refer to Fund 58 for details.
+Compensation adjustment reflects a 4.0% or 4.5% cost of living increase (dependent on position) plus a 2.5% step increase.
+The act uarial valuatior ո of the City retirement plan increased the annual contribution rate from 14.16% o for calendar y ear 2022 to 14.57% for calendar year 2023.
+City Council authorized an increase in the City's monthly health insurance contribution per employee from \$606 to \$675 and also an increase in the group term life insurance coverage amount from \$25,000 to \$50,000 ) per employee 2.
+Services: Ş 89,228 Increase of \$4,800 includes 24% premium increase for property insu rance, 5% pren nium increase for liability insurance Maintenance: \$ 44,450 Increase of \$3,000 in Vehicle & Equipment Fuels to reflect higher fue el prices.
+Capital Outlay: Ş 400 Decrease as City Council has provided consensus guidance to us • American Rescue Plan Act funding for Fire Department purposes.
+P lease refer to Fund 58 for details.
 Interfund Transfers:

--9010 Capital Replacement

-Funds included in this line item are set aside for future capital replacement.
+-9010 Capital Replacement Funds included in this line item are set aside for future capital replacement.
 Additional information is located in the Capital Replacement Fund portion of the budget.
 City Council has also approved use of the City's American Rescue Plan Act funding for Fire Department purposes.
 Please refer to Fund 58 for details.